aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 | Kavalan   |  214                       | 273                          | 0                      | 0                        |
 | Truku     |  21                        | 27                           | 4196                   | 4509                     |
 | Sakizaya  |  144                       | 185                          | 0                      | 0                        |

-: Table 5.
-Estimate population number whose dominant language is their indigenous language for each ethnic group